-Substance misuse services are key components of local authority alcohol and drug treatment and recovery systems, and the interventions they deliver can improve the lives of individuals, their families and the community.
-They have a significant impact in reducing drug and alcohol-related ill health and death, the spread of blood-borne viruses and in reducing crime.
+Substance misuse services are key components of local authority alcohol and drug treatment and recovery systems.
+The interventions they deliver can improve the lives of individuals, their families and the community.
+They have a significant impact in reducing problems such as drug and alcohol-related ill health and death, the spread of blood-borne viruses, and crime.
 The harmful effects of alcohol and drugs are greater in poorer communities, so effective treatment services can help to address these inequalities.

-In 2017-18, the average waiting time for a first intervention was 2.2 days (data not shown).
-The wait was shortest for opiate clients (1.7 days) and longest for alcohol only clients (2.6 days).
-Further to this, the majority of people starting a subsequent intervention did so with three weeks (96%).
+In 2018/19, the average waiting time for a first intervention was 2.1 days (data not shown).
+The wait was shortest for opiate clients (1.6 days) and longest for alcohol only clients (2.5 days).
+Further to this, the majority of people starting a subsequent intervention did so within three weeks (96.9%).

-The proportion of people who exited treatment free of dependence increased from 49% in 2010-11 to 53% in 2012-13, but over the last five years has decreased again to 48% in 2017-18.
-Differences in the proportion of each substance group successfully completing treatment can be seen in the next chart below.
+The proportion of people who exited treatment free of dependence increased from 48.9% in 2010/11 to 53.3% in 2012/13, but over the last six years it has decreased again – falling to 47.6% in 2018/19.
+Differences in the proportion of each substance group successfully completing treatment can be seen in the chart below.

-The next largest discharge reason was 'dropped out/left', indicating that these people exited the treatment system without completing their treatment.
-The proportion of people exiting with this reason increased from 27% in 2010-11 to 35% in 2017-18.
-The percentage of service users who were transferred to another treatment provider within in the community or were transferred to treatment in prison decreased from 16% in 2010-11 to 11% in 2017-18.
+The next largest discharge reason was 'dropped out/left', indicating that these people exited the system without completing their treatment.
+The proportion of people exiting with this reason increased from 26.9% in 2010/11 to 36.2% in 2018/19.
+The percentage of service users who were transferred to another treatment provider within the community, or were transferred to treatment in prison, decreased from 15.9% in 2010/11 to 10.6% in 2018/19.
 The same trend was seen in the proportion of people declining treatment.
-There were 2,660 recorded deaths in treatment in 2017-18, representing 2% of all those discharged from the treatment system.
+There were 2,889 recorded deaths in treatment in 2018/19, representing 2.4% of all those exiting the treatment system.

-Overall, around half of people leaving substance misuse treatment are discharged as 'treatment completed'.
-This is determined by clinical judgement that the individual no longer has a need for structured treatment, having achieved all the care plan goals and having overcome dependent use of the substances that brought them into treatment and any pharmacological interventions have ceased.
+Overall, around half of people leaving substance misuse treatment are discharged with the outcome 'treatment completed'.
+This is determined by clinical judgement that the individual no longer has a need for structured treatment, having:

 About this data